Are you stressed?

 Staying connected in real life

 Health workers, teachers, emergency workers, farmers market organisers, and everyone else on the frontline emerged as heroes of the pandemic.
-They’ve kept us supplied with basic needs, often to the detriment of their own stress levels.
+They kept us supplied with basic needs, often to the detriment of their own stress levels.

-But one of the key (and maybe a bit surprising) services that farmers markets have provided is a source of human contact.
+But one of the key (and maybe a bit surprising) services that farmers markets provide is a source of human contact.
 While it’s always great to have face-to-face contact with the person who grows your food, if you haven’t spoken to anyone else for a while, it can be a lifeline.

 Castlemaine Farmers Market Weekly operating safely during the COVID-19 pandemic (photo credit: Linnet Good)